 While you can secure programs and file systems, you should never forget to enhance physical security of your Windows computer.

 For devices that contain sensitive data, using a startup (BIOS or UEFI) password is strongly recommended.
 The Computer boot order article shows how to get into BIOS/UEFI; find password settings there and define a new password.
 To prevent unauthorized access, this passphrase will then be asked each time you turn on or restart your computer.

 If your computer has several users or you use it in an environment where other people have physical access to it, you should always lock screen before leaving your PC.
 The easiest way to accomplish this is to use keyboard shortcut Windows Key+L. Other users can still log on with their own accounts thanks to User Account Switching, but they will have no access to your account and files.

-In Windows 8, you can choose which apps display notifications and status updates on Lock screen.
+In Windows 8 and 8.1, you can choose which apps display notifications and status updates on Lock screen.

 To make your account and personal data even more secure, I strongly recommend enabling automatic screen locking in Windows - this will minimize the chance of unauthorized access even when you forget to lock your screen.

 To turn on automatic screen lock, right-click on an empty area of Desktop.